rltvty2/wli/README.md

 ---

+Acknowledgement: AI (mostly Claude) was used in the development of this software.
+That being said I always test before releasing code.

 ## Running under Linux

 Download `ulli-linux.py`, right click on `ulli-linux.py`, click properties, and then, under the permissions tab check "Allow this file to run as a program".
 Then double click on the `.py` and click "Run in Terminal".